Adopt a Git branching strategy

 Create branches to fix bugs from the release branch and merge them back into the release branch in a pull request.

-Bring over changes made in your release branch into your master branch to prevent regression in your code.
-Port your changes from your release branch into a new feature branch to bring them back into the master branch.
-Use cherry-picking instead of merging so that you have exact control over which commits are ported back to the master branch.
-Merging the feature branch into the master branch can bring over release-specific changes you don't want in the master branch.
+In this topic, we'll cover making changes in the release branch and porting them into mainline.
+Use cherry-picking instead of merging so that you have exact control over which commits are ported back to the main branch.
+Merging the feature branch into the main branch can bring over release-specific changes you don't want in the main branch.

-Update the master branch with a change made in the release branch with these steps:
+Update the main branch with a change made in the release branch with these steps:

-- Create a new feature branch off the master branch to port the changes.
+- Create a new feature branch off the main branch to port the changes.

 - Cherry-pick the changes from the release branch to your new feature branch.

-- Merge the feature branch back into the master branch in a second pull request.
+- Merge the feature branch back into the main branch in a second pull request.

-This release branch workflow keeps the pillars of the basic workflow intact: feature branches, pull requests, and a strong master branch that always has the latest version of the code.
+This release branch workflow keeps the pillars of the basic workflow intact: feature branches, pull requests, and a strong main branch that always has the latest version of the code.

 Why not use tags for releases?